 Note: You must have a Google account as the email on your Dropbox account, and this address must match the email address you use to sign in.

 By default, your team members can use Google Sign-In for their team accounts.
-If you’re the admin of a Dropbox Business team, you can disable Google Sign-In to allow your team members to sign in using their Google accounts.
+Certain types of admins can disable Google Sign-In.

 - Click Admin Console.

 - Toggle Google sign-in to Off.

 Can I use two-step verification with Google Sign-In?

 Yes.
 If two-step verification is enabled on a Dropbox account, you'll still need to enter a Dropbox two-step verification code before signing in with Google.
 This is true even if you're signing in with a Google account that also has two-step verification.

 If you can't sign in to Dropbox with Google Sign-In, there are a few things you can try: